Our StriX satellites can collect data with a ground resolution of 1-3m and a swath width of more than 10-30km.

-The SAR (Synthetic Aperture Radar) sends microwaves from the satellite to Earth and receives the reflected signal to create an image of the target area.
+Synthetic Aperture Radar (SAR) is an active system that sends microwave pulses to Earth and receives the reflected signals to generate an image of the target area.

-The StriX satellites use X-band for precise monitoring.
-These features are suitable for the monitoring of the cities and infrastructures that are Synspective's primary targets.
+Our StriX satellites use X-band for the precise monitoring of cities and infrastructure that are Synspective’s primary targets.

 A Message from the Satellite System Development Department